ucsb/campus-cloud-docs/docs/gcp/first-steps.md

 ## Step 5 — Networking

+Your project is automatically attached to the campus Shared VPC at provisioning.
+Outbound internet access via Cloud NAT is included — no ticket needed.

-GCP Campus Cloud does not currently have a centrally-managed Shared VPC or campus connectivity (VPN/Interconnect) in place.
-Org policy blocks you from creating VPCs yourself — only the Cloud Team's automation account can create network resources.
+Org policy blocks you from creating VPCs yourself — only the Cloud Team's automation account can provision network resources.

-If your project requires network connectivity:

-* **Internet egress via Cloud NAT** — open a [ServiceNow ticket](https://ucsb.service-now.com/it?id=it_sc_cat_item&sys_id=c60e6bf2dbf398900c2e38f0ad961908&sysparm_category=eb1eaff2dbf398900c2e38f0ad9619d5) and the Cloud
+* **Internet egress** is available immediately via Cloud NAT.
-  Team will provision it for your project.
 * **Access to UCSB campus resources** — not currently available for GCP.
+  There is no VPN or Interconnect between GCP and the UCSB campus network at this time.
 Contact the Cloud Team to discuss options.
-* **No VPN to campus is available at this time.**

-If your workload does not need private networking, you can proceed without a VPC.
-Services like Cloud Storage, BigQuery, Pub/Sub, and Cloud Functions work without one.
+If your workload uses only managed services (Cloud Storage, BigQuery, Pub/Sub, Cloud Functions, Cloud Run), you may not need to think about networking at all.

+See [GCP Networking]({{ "/docs/gcp/networking" | relative_url }}) for full details.

 ---